lorenzleutgeb/coquille/README.md

 Screenshoots
 ------------

-Because pictures are always the best sellers :
+Because pictures are always the best sellers:

 ![Coquille at use](http://the-lambda-church.github.io/coquille/coquille.png)